 If they are asking for help, the best thing to do is to point them in the direction of professional support.
 It might be our chemsex support services.
 It might be their preferred sexual health clinic or their local drug and alcohol service.
 There are significant risks and complex psychological behaviours involved, so it is best left to health professionals.
 It’s ok to explain that to a person who asks you to help them.
 If there are immediate dangers, the right thing to do would be to contact emergency services or the police.

 It’s OK to protect yourself from the chaos they might be causing you.
 It’s OK to refuse to help them if your patience is worn thin.
 Being boundaried is always a good thing, and communicating boundaries doesn’t mean you don’t love them; it doesn’t mean you don’t care.
 They are just boundaries, and whatever boundaries you set, however strict, you are entitled to them and they are valid.
-Be kind and loving if you’re able; be boundaried and point them in the direction of professional help.
+Be kind and loving if you’re able; be boundaried and point them in the direction of professional help with their chems use.
 That’s the right thing to do.

 And look after yourself.
 Model self-care for them, that’s very helpful.
 If you need some emotional support, seek it.
-And if you need support or advice, visit ADFAM’s website which has some very practical tips.
+And if you need support or advice with chems, visit ADFAM’s website which has some very practical tips.